 I know people who really loved Otherwise Engaged and I might have been one of them except for a plot point that kept me from finishing the book.
 The novel is about a woman whose fiancé writes a novel that is basically an account of life with his last girlfriend.
 It gets published, becomes a huge hit, and old girlfriend shows up.
 All of that works except that the author includes numerous sections of this guy’s novel and they are so dreadful I could not keep reading.
 There is no world where this book would have been published or where this woman wouldn’t have said, “I love you, but this book needs work.”
 If the fiancé’s novel had been halfway palatable I would have kept going because it sounds like the kind of chick-lit I love.
 As is I had to bail at 25%.

-If Cats Disappeared from the World by Genki Kawamura, Eric Selland
+Genki Kawamura, Eric Selland

 Published by Flatiron Books